 Video content should be intriguing to your target audience.
-B2B decision-makers often spend less than three seconds deciding whether or not to view a video, so if nothing grabs the attention by announcing a novel way to solve an old problem or declaring a fascinating new insight, that is another path to ineffectiveness.
+B2B decision-makers often spend less than three seconds deciding whether or not to view a video.
+Therefore if nothing grabs the attention by announcing a novel way to solve an old problem or declaring a fascinating new insight, that is another path to ineffectiveness.

 Finally, video content should be engaging and easy to consume.
-This doesn’t mean it is easy to consume due to quick load time (though that can have an impact as well) but instead means it shouldn’t be overly complex.
+This doesn’t mean it is easy to consume due to quick load time (though that can have an impact as well).
+Instead, this means it shouldn’t be overly complex.
 Factors like tone, pacing, and ensuring that the focal point is easy to identify can be critical.
 Most successful B2B videos clock in between thirty seconds and two minutes long.
 Any more than that and your target’s mind may start to wander or they may grow frustrated and seek specific answers elsewhere.

 Just like any marketing campaign, the goal is to leverage the media in a way that will capture the attention of highly desirable leads while also providing a clear path to conversion.
 There should be an organic progression from viewing the video to taking the next step into becoming a client.
-This can include gaining followers on social media, increasing the likelihood that they will fill out a contact or information request form, or even immediately requesting a trial of (or purchasing) your B2B products and services.
+This can include gaining followers on social media or increasing the likelihood that they will fill out a form.
+It can also include immediately requesting a trial of (or purchasing) your B2B products and services.